nv-cho/eth-keypair-generator/README.md

 Now, open a new window in a web browser and enter *localhost:8081* in the address bar.
 This page will automatically refresh as you make updates to the *main.js* file in the steps below.

 If you run into any problems while implementing this demo application, try opening the developer tools in the browser (Ctrl + Shift + I or F12) and checking the 'Console' tab.
+If content doesn't refresh, terminate and restart both terminal calls (`npm run watch` and `npm run reload`)

 ## Generating randomness